 My wife, Danielle, and I married in 2006.
-We have 7 children, Hadassah, Moriah, Elijah, Micaiah, Hannah, Jeremiah and Zephaniah.
+We have 7 children, Hadassah, Moriah, Elijah, Micaiah, Hannah, Jeremiah, Zephaniah, Havilah and Nehemiah.
 My favorite Bible verse is Matthew 4:4 and Danielle's is I Thessalonians 5:24.
 My hobbies include reading, exercising and writing.
 I am a 2014 graduate of Moody Theological Seminary.